ElectronVector/ravioli/README.md

 KSF = max(SCC) + (Globals*5) + (SLOC/20)
 ```

-- **KSF** = The Koopman Spaghetti Factor.
+- `KSF` = The Koopman Spaghetti Factor.
-- **max(SCC)**: The maximum SCC of all of the functions in the module.
+- `max(SCC)`: The maximum SCC of all of the functions in the module.
 This is the _strict cyclomatic complexity_ or _extended cyclomatic complexity_.
 Basically it's a code complexity metric that includes all the booleans in any conditionals as additional complexity.
-- **Globals** = The number of global variables in the module.
+- `Globals` = The number of global variables in the module.
-- **SLOC** = The number of lines of non-comment source code lines in the module.
+- `SLOC` = The number of lines of non-comment source code lines in the module.

-## To Do

-- Option to show parsing errors.